Japanese Food: Why do people eat fugu if it is so dangerous?

 Eating Fugu does not automatically mean death sentence like Homer Simpson experienced in the famous Simpson’s Fugu episode.

-I feel that the Fugu myth in the US is very similar to the one of shark - every shark in the ocean will attack and eat any human being it sees - the myth, thanks to the movies as Jaws and many overly- hyped “Shark Week” documentaries portraying the great white shark as dangerous man-eating fish.
+I feel that the Fugu myth in the US is very similar to one of the sharks - every shark in the ocean will attack and eat any human being it sees - the myth, thanks to the movies as Jaws and many overly- hyped “Shark Week” documentaries portraying the great white shark as dangerous man-eating fish.

 Most sharks are harmless to humans.
 Out of more than 470 species, only four have been involved in a significant number of fatal, unprovoked attacks on humans.